top of page

 What Support and Tools Can Help?

-There are many effective strategies and tools that can make a real difference:
+There are many effective strategies and tools that can make a real difference in your child's learning experience:

-• Visual support for instructions or with spoken information
+• Visual support for instructions or spoken information.

-• Helping with organisational skills through use of lists and timetables
+• Helping with organisational skills using lists and timetables.

-• Practising spellings using things like sand, salt, glitter or air writing.
+• Practising spellings using materials like sand, salt, glitter, or air writing.

 Reassurance for Parents